Ogichka/Project-1-ELK-Stack-Deployment-/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- _Web1 10.0.0.4_
+- _Web2 10.0.0.5_
+- _Web3 10.0.0.7_

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- _Filebeats
+- _Metricbeats_

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- _Filebeats collect data about the file system, such as log events which enables analysts to monitor files for suspicious changes._
+- _Metricbeats collect machine metrics, such as uptime and CPU usage._

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the [install-elk.yml](https://github.com/Ogichka/Project-1-ELK-Stack-Deployment-/blob/main/Ansible/install-elk.yml) file to /etc/ansible.
-- Update the _____ file to include...
+- Update the [hosts](https://github.com/Ogichka/Project-1-ELK-Stack-Deployment-/blob/main/Ansible/hosts.txt) file to include ELK hosts and then add the machine IP address, followed by ansible_python_interpreter=/usr/bin/python3
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://[your.VM.IP]:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+### Additional commands:

+- sudo docker start container_name    > to start the container
+- sudo docker container list -a       > to see the container's name
+- sudo docker attach container_name   > to get a shell on the Ansible container
+- cd /etc/ansible                     > to change directory into ansible
+- ansible-playbook playbook_name.yml  > to run the playbook
+- sudo docker run                     > to create and run a new container
+- sudo docker ps -a                   > to list all active/inactive containers
+- ssh-keygen                          > to create a ssh key
+- ansible -m ping all                 > to check the connection of ansible containers